IBM-Cloud/docs/services/mobilepush/t_manage_user.md

 # Registering a device with userId
 {: #register_device_with_userId}
-Last updated: 11 January 2017
+Last updated: 06 February 2017
 {: .last-updated}

 To register for userId-based notification, complete the following steps: